Bill & Melinda Gates: Investing in Global Health Is Saving Lives, So We Can't Stop Now

 That is why the Gateses are calling on governments to commit to global health initiatives like the four big ones they support.
 Governments are in positions to contribute much more than NGOS, Bill said — and after outlining the benefits, the reasons are clear.

-Editor's note: The original teaser to this article had inaccurately indicate that the Gateses had invested $10 million into global health initiatives rather than $10 billion, and the article had indicated that the investement was over 10 years, rather than 20.
+Editor's note: This article originally inaccurately indicated that the Gateses had invested $10 million into global health initiatives rather than $10 billion, and the article had indicated that the investement was over 10 years, rather than 20.
+This piece has also been updated to include a disclosure that the Bill and Melinda Gates Foundation is a funding partner of Global Citizen.
+We regret the oversight.